Sierra Conservation Center (SCC)

 The primary mission of the Sierra Conservation Center (SCC) is to provide housing, programs and services for minimum and medium custody inmates, to aid in their rehabilitation.
-SCC is one of the two prisons in the State responsible for the training and placement of male inmates in the Conservation Camp Program.
-SCC administers 16 male camps located from Central California to the southern border.
+SCC is also responsible for the training and placement of male inmates in the Conservation Camp Program.

 SCC functions as the center for training staff and inmates in firefighting techniques for the southern portion of California.
 The institution is separated into two dormitory type facilities for minimum and low-medium custody inmates and one 270 Design Facility with celled housing for high-medium custody inmates.

 Each of the 16 Conservation Camps is a self-contained “prison without walls.”
 The camps are sited in rural or wilderness areas for fire suppression.
 Inmates assigned to camps are dispatched to fight wild land fires and other emergencies when needed and a variety of community work projects.
 This results in a tremendous cost savings to tax payers of the State of California.